Policy Service Installation

 <details>

-<summary>Step to be completed on the Policy Machine</summary>
+<summary>Steps to be completed on Policy machine</summary>

 ```bash